Ph.D. Alumni Bios: Government

 Caleb Banta-Green | Alcohol and Drug Abuse Institute, University of Washington

-Principal Research Scientist, Alcohol and Drug Abuse Institute, University of Washington
+Research Professor, Alcohol and Drug Abuse Institute, University of Washington

 Caleb Banta-Green began his studies in the Health Services PhD program in 2005, and was an AHRQ T32 trainee while in the program.
 Banta-Green pursued an area of emphasis in Evaluation Sciences, and worked closely with Chuck Maynard to complete his dissertation, “Opioid drug abuse treatment: Factors associated with opioid use type and retention in treatment,” before graduating in 2008.